Table of Contents

 Sunburns in childhood are the most damaging.
 Children younger than 6 months of age should never be outside in direct sunshine.
 Children 6 months of age or older should wear sunscreen every day.
 Getting numerous bad sunburns as a child increases your risk of developing skin cancer later in life.

 The American Academy of Family Physicians (AAFP) advises talking to children, teens, and young adults, who are 10 to 24 years of age, about the dangers of too much sun exposure.
-You should teach them how to protect themselves and reduce their risk of skin cancer.
+Teach them how to protect themselves and reduce their risk of skin cancer.

 Skin cancer treatment